EvernodeXRPL/evernode-host/governance-game.md

 There are two classes of Participant in the Governance Game.

-- The Foundation: The Foundation always has 1 vote and has special rights.
+- The Foundation: The Foundation always has 1 vote and has special rights in Piloted and Co-Piloted modes and has no special rights on Auto-Piloted mode.
 - Valid Hosts: Accounts that hold a registration token for the previous 3 continuous months and are not eligible to be pruned due to unreliability.

 ## Governance